2014/2015 SECURED ASSESSMENT ROLL

 QUESTIONS AND ANSWERS ABOUT YOUR ASSESSMENT

 What is the role of the Assessor’s Office?
 The Assessors Office discovers all taxable property and determines its taxable value for tax purposes in accordance with Nevada Law.
-Per NRS 361.227, the total taxable value must not exceed a property's most probable sale price in a competitive market.
+Per NRS 361.227, the total taxable value must not exceed a property's "full cash value" in a competitive market.
 NRS 361.225 requires that the assessed value be 35% of the taxable value calculated in accordance with NRS 361.227.
 To compare sales, review your appraisal or view parcel maps, we encourage you to visit our office or visit the Assessors website at: www.carson.org/Assessor.

 How is my tax computed?
 Prior to April 6, 2005, your assessed value, which is 35% of your total taxable value, was multiplied by your tax districts tax rate to determine the amount of tax due.

 Who determines the tax rates?
 The Carson City Board of Supervisors determines each tax districts tax rate in June for the following fiscal tax year.
-Though your property value has decreased, unless the Board of Supervisors decreases the 2013/14 tax rate, your taxes may not go down.
+Though your property value has decreased, unless the Board of Supervisors decreases the 2014/15 tax rate, your taxes MAY NOT go down.